chrico03/IoT-Timeseries-Datasets/README.md

 # IoT-Datasets
-A selection of open IoT datasets
+A selection of open IoT & Time-Series datasets